Groestlcoin/peach-wallet-desktop/CONTRIBUTING.md

 ## Tests

-For runing end 2 end tests you need btcd and lnd binaries in `PATH`
+For running tests you need grsd and lnd binaries in `PATH`

 ## Appendix

 ### Commit Tagging

 All commits should be tagged.
 Tags are denoted by square brackets (`[]`) and come at the start of commit title.
 Then write detailed commit message describing what changes you made in the commit.

 **Use a blank line to separate details of commit and commit title.**

 ### Bug Fixes